 The vendor fair and pet adoption fair is in the park from 12:30 to 4:30 p.m.
 Costumed kids and adults without dogs (humans can register for FREE) will lead the parade at 2:25 p.m., followed by the dogs at 2:30 p.m.

 Register to be in the human costume parade and/or dog costume parade at the white registration tent in the park after 12:30 p.m.

-SEATING Bring your own folding chair for the second row for free, or rent one of our 650 front-row seats IN THE PARK for just $10/advance (reserved; click the "register now" logo) or $5/cash on-site, if not sold out, starting at about 1 p.m.
+SEATING Bring your own folding chair for the second row for free, or rent one of our 600 front-row seats IN THE PARK for just $10/advance/reserved or $5/cash on-site, if not sold out, starting at about 1 p.m.
 The seats did sell out last year.
 Please bring correct change.

 There is free street parking surrounding the very large park.
-You can also park in the Marine Stadium parking lot, accessed from Nieto Ave., behind the fire station.
+You can also park in the Marine Stadium parking lot, accessed from Appian Way, behind the fire station.
 PARKING MAP

 V.I.P.
 (VERY IMPORTANT POOCH) ENTRY

 Available for $35/advance registration or upgrade on-site.
 The dog/owner can walk near the front of the parade.
 VIPs will line-up as directed at sign-in and will step off first at 2:30 p.m.
 Get your VIP wristband at the registration tent near the start line when you arrive.
-Your VIP doantions help us raise even more money for charity.
+Your VIP donations help us raise even more money for charity.

 WHAT TO DO NEXT?

-Sign-in at the Haute Dogs registration tent when you arrive, near the start of the parade route close to Colorado Street.
+Sign-in at the white Haute Dogs registration tent when you arrive, near the start of the parade route close to Colorado Street.
 There will be a line for VIP registrants, day-of registrants and a line for pre-paid registrants.
 Wear your bib number on the human's front so judges can easily see your number.